JEA Latest News

 - A covering letter explaining why the panel should select them as winner and their aims for their future in rallying

-- A reference letter from any 3rd party
+- A reference letter from any third party

 Entry presentations can be as inventive and detailed as an applicant wants to make them; the above criteria are a minimum and we always look forward to receiving some interesting presentations!

-And of course applications from previous applicants are always welcomed, (it should be noted many of our winners have been previous applicants).
+Applications from previous applicants are always welcomed, and it should be noted many of our winners have been previous applicants.

-Entries should be sent to the John Easson Award Manager, John Cope at the details below:
+Entries should be sent to the John Easson Award Manager, John Cope at the address below:

 John Easson Award

 15 Owlerbarrow Road

 For Further Information Email email@example.com